 Asian Chicken Sandwich:

-I had no idea what to expect from this one, but was happy to see it had more than just two pieces of chicken on it.
+I had no idea what to expect from this one, but was happy to see it had more than just two pieces of chicken in between the bread.
 There isn’t much Asian to it other than a sesame-flavored relish of some sort.
 It was good, but not great.
 It’s a nice alternative to your standard salad if you’re in the mood for something cold, as I was.
 I don’t think I would go out of my way to order it again though.
 Not bad.
 But I don’t think it’s going to top anybody’s favorites list with so many alternatives.
 One consideration is that it’s extremely portable coming inside of a pre-packaged container with a side of Sun Chips.
 On the other hand, it’s pre-packaged with a boring bag of chips.

 Pork Egg Rolls:

 The banana pudding was a large portion – fairly standard for this sort of thing.
 It has a simple wafer sticking out of the top, some sort of crumbs on the bottom, and a chunk or two of banana somewhere in the middle of it all.
 It was a little different.
 A nice choice if you really like bananas, but it’s very banana-y if you don’t.
-It was almost too much for me.
+The bana flavor was almost too much for me.
 But I persevered for the good of the website.
 It’s a nice choice if you’re looking for something cold.
 Personally, I would shy toward the Frozen Lemonade.

 Despite having 56 grams of sugar, the Frozen Lemonade is quite tart.
 It was a bit of a hassle to eat it because there was so much of it and it was so cold.
 The Lemonades are available at various carts and kiosks around Disney World, so it isn’t anything particularly special.
 But it’s probably a better choice for dessert than the pudding or cake, especially when it’s hot.